FurqanSoftware/toph-printd/README.md

 token = "..."               # Collect your Printd token from Toph Support.
 The token is contest-specific. contestID = "..."           # The 24-character hex ID of the contest goes here. timeout = "30s"             # Timeout duration for HTTP client.

+[scope]
+rooms = []      # List of rooms, up to 50.
+Example: ["Bldg A Lab X", "Bldg A Lab Y"] roomPrefix = "" # Select rooms by prefix, ignored if rooms is not empty.
+Example: "Bldg B" matches "Bldg B Lab X", "Bldg B Lab Y", etc.
 ```

 ## Frequently Asked Questions